 Can you find your instrument listed in these antique catalogs?

-Early 20th Century Illustrated Wurlitzer sales catalog featuring both “Wurlitzer” and “Apollo” brand of pianos and player pianos.
+Wurlitzer sales catalog featuring both “Wurlitzer” and “Apollo” brand of pianos and player pianos, circa 1930

-Typical early 20th Century advertisements for the Apollo brand pianos and player pianos
+Early 20th Century advertisements for Apollo pianos and player pianos